irmen/Pyro4/docs/source/nameserver.rst

         * host parameter given: the port now means the actual name server port.
         * host parameter not given: the port now means the broadcast port.
+    :param broadcast: should a broadcast be used to locate the name server, if no location is specified?
+Default is True.

 .. index:: PYRONAME protocol type
+.. _nameserver-pyroname:

 The 'magical' PYRONAME protocol type
 ====================================